agsz5/nrd-Typescript/README.md

 1. Clone or download the repository
 2. Run "npm install"
 3. Run "tsc"
-4. Run "node bandFunctions.ts".
+4. Run "node bandFunctions.js".
 This will output the transformed data.